liferay/liferay-docs/developer/frameworks/articles/back-end-frameworks/01-intro.markdown

 ## Service Bus

-If you ever need to do some data processing outside the scope of the web's request/response, look no further than the Service Bus.
-It's conceptually similar to Java Messaging Service (JMS) Topics, but sacrifices transactional, reliable delivery capabilities, making it much lighter-weight. @product@ uses Service Bus all over the place:
+If you must ever do data processing outside the scope of the web's request/response, look no further than the Service Bus.
+It's conceptually similar to Java Messaging Service (JMS) Topics, but sacrifices transactional, reliable delivery capabilities, making it much lighter-weight. @product@ uses Service Bus in many places:

 - Auditing
 - Search engine integration